dutchgrit/afasclient/README.md

 1. Make sure you have an AppConnector in Afas.
 Read the [Setup a AppConnector](SetupAppConnector.MD).
 2. Include the AfasClient NuGet package to your project.
-3. Included the T4 Templates in your project.
-See [Include Templates](IncludeTemplates.MD) for instructions.
+3. Generate your AppConnector specific GetConnector and UpdateConnector code with the [afas-cli](https://github.com/dutchgrit/afascli) tool.
 4. Happy coding!

 ## Code snippets